healygi/PP4/README.md

    https://www.mydr.com.au/nutrition-weight/why-your-gut-microbiome-should-matter-to-you/#:~:text=Unfavourable%20changes%20to%20the%20microbiome,has%20occurred%20over%20past%20decades.

   - Instuctions on how to implement a blog site using Django were taken from the Code Institutes 'I think therefore I blog" walkthrough.

+  - Information on how to implement manual testing were taken from the Code Institutes 'Introduction to software testing.'

   - The icons in the navbar were taken from Font Awesome.